26 Ways to Feel Full While Eating Less

 Eat This!
 Tip

 Drink two cups of water before delving into a meal.
-A study published in Obesity found this tactic to cause people to eat 75 to 90 calories less than people to didn't quench their thirst over the course of a meal.
+An American Chemical Society study found this tactic to cause people to eat 75 to 90 calories less than people to didn't quench their thirst over the course of a meal.
 And if you'd like to jazz up your drink of choice, grab a tea bag of Rooibos.
 According to research, the flavonoids found in this herbal tea can reduce stress hormones that trigger hunger and fat storage.

 Turn Off the 'Toons